Good CAT Score: 2025 Requirements by Job Level

 45-50 99th+ Outstanding Elite roles, any position

-Industry-Specific CCAT Score Benchmarks
+Industry-Specific CAT Score Benchmarks

 Different industries have varying cognitive demands.
 Here are typical score expectations by sector: